microsoft/pxt-arcade/docs/skillmap/sc/sc4.md

 ## Step 4 - Set the explosive

-We're going to use a **Projectile** block to clear tiles when we kick.
+We're going to use a **projectile** block to clear tiles when we kick.

 ---